NodePing/NodePing_Agent/README.md

 ## SSH checks with local keys

 The SSH check in the AGENT supports using local SSH keys for authentication.
+You'll need to make modifications to both the SSH check you want to run on the AGENT as well as a config file on the AGENT itself.

-Set the 'sshkey' element in the NodePing SSH check to a 5-character, upper-case string (example: "PHYNW").
-You can do that using the API.
-In the AGENT config.json file, add an object entry for that sshkey string with a value of the full path of the SSH key file.
+Modifying the SSH Check: Using the API, set the check's 'sshkey' element to a 5-character, uppercase string (example: "PHYNW").

+Modifying the AGENT: In the AGENT config.json file, add a key/value entry to the 'sshkeys' configuration that matches the string value you set on the SSH check and a value of the full path of the SSH key file.

-Example of config.json that has a local SSH key configured
+Example of AGENT config.json that has a local SSH key configured

 ``` json
 {